vault27/Foundation/vxlan.md

 ## Verification

 **Show all NVE neighboors**
 not very reliable data, because connections are connectionless :)
 Peer is up just because it exists in routing table.
-It even mau not accept VxLAN packets.
+It even may not accept VxLAN packets.

 ```
 show nve peers